C++ set end

 SQL

-In the above example, end function is used to return an iterator pointing next to the last element in the myset set.
+In the aforementioned example, the end method is employed to retrieve an iterator indicating the element following the final element in the myset set.

 Example 2